 "What support will I get while studying?"
 You will have a tutor, a Year Head, and the Head of 6th form to help you with your studies.

-and 6th form pupils get dedicated tutorials once a week to support career planning and the UCAS and CAO applications
+and 6th form pupils have dedicated tutorials once a week to

+support career planning and the UCAS, CAO, Higher Apprenticeship and Post 18 Employment and Training

 "Is it easy to settle in ?"